GarveyMak123/Slave-to-the-Algorithm/week 10/README.md

 "Monolitt", was created by analyzing the emotions in local social media and assigning them to corresponding colors of paint.
 Use the corresponding paint to create a map of social media activity.<br>
 <img src="https://github.com/GarveyMak123/Slave-to-the-Algorithm/blob/master/week%2010/Monolitt.png" width="70%" height="70%">

-I was inspired by these works, especially 'Monolitt', and I think that the visual impact on the audience is key to my projects.
+I was inspired by these works, especially 'Monolitt', Combining lighting and sound，to stimulate reflection on the opportunities and dangers of the digital revolution.
+I think that the visual impact on the audience is key to my projects.
 However, these visual impacts need to be restrained.
 I don't want the audience to be influenced emotionally and be the first to see these trends and hashtags.

 While thinking about making these text visually impactful, I came up with the Windows XP Starfield screensaver, which has been etched in my memory since I was a child.
 When I was little, when the computer at home was in standby mode, these stars started to appear on the screen and kept flying towards me.<br>
 ![](https://github.com/GarveyMak123/Slave-to-the-Algorithm/blob/master/week%2010/StarfieldSimulation.gif)